Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 The Cognitive Agency Spectrum

-The three modes form a spectrum.
+The four modes form a spectrum of student-to-AI cognitive distribution.
 In AI-Restricted mode, the student does all thinking independently.
 In AI-Limited mode, the student does the core thinking while AI handles peripheral tasks.
-In AI-Integrated mode, the student directs the thinking while AI generates material the student evaluates.
-Faculty should use a mix of modes across a course, calibrated to learning goals.
+In AI-Collaborative mode, the student directs the thinking while AI generates material the student evaluates.
+In AI-Required mode, skilled orchestration and verification of AI as a professional tool is itself the learning goal.
+Faculty should use a mix across a course, calibrated to learning goals, with at least one AI-Restricted transfer checkpoint per major course outcome (see the Transfer Gap Check in Step 4).

 The GOALS Process: Five Steps to Intentional Design